All Episodes

 In fact, I really don't care about it.

-As long as I have enough to live and eat, and my family's okay, that's good enough for me.
+As long as I have enough to live and eat and my family's okay, that's good enough for me.

-There is a difference, isn't there?
+I think there is a difference, isn't there?

 I mean, if you're doing what you're doing with the sole goal being enriching yourself, then it's the love of money.